taalmonord/Threat-Hunt-/README.md

 # PwnCrypt Ransomware Threat Hunt

-In this project, we conduct a structured threat hunt for a simulated PwnCrypt ransomware incident using Microsoft Defender for Endpoint Advanced Hunting.
+In this project, I conduct a structured threat hunt for a simulated PwnCrypt ransomware incident using Microsoft Defender for Endpoint Advanced Hunting.

 _**Inception State:**_ A newly announced ransomware threat may have reached an environment with immature security controls, requiring investigators to determine whether the payload was present, executed, and caused impact.